cheminfo/nmrium-docs/docs/30_2d-spectra/99_colors/99_colors.md

 | hmbc       | dark violet    | yellow         |

-You can change the colors of the positive and negative sinals.
-To do this, open the **Spectra** panel.
-Select the spectrum of which you want to change the color, e.g. the cosy that you can find under the button **1H,1H**.
-Click on the colored box on the right side of the corresponding line.
+You can change the colors of the positive and negative signals.
+Open the **Spectra** panel, select the spectrum whose color you want to change (e.g. the COSY listed under the **1H,1H** button), and click the colored box on the right side of its row.

 ![2D_Colour1](2D_Colour1.svg)

-A box will open.
-There you can change the color for the positive signals as well as for the negative signals.
-When you are done, click anywhere on the workspace outside the box.
-The colors will be changed.
+A box opens where you can set separate colors for positive and negative signals.
+When you are done, click anywhere on the workspace outside the box and the colors are updated.

 ![2D_Colour2](2D_Colour2.svg)

-The colors of the 1H and 13C spectra used for the respective 2D spectrum are the colors of the corresponding 1D spectra.
-If you want to change the color of the deposited spectra, you have to do it in the respective 1D spectrum.
+The traces shown alongside a 2D spectrum use the color of the corresponding 1D spectrum.
+To change those colors, edit the underlying 1D spectrum.